Economic damage from coronavirus pandemic to hit government coffers by 2060 | ExBulletin

 Frydenberg warns of shocks to the economy from slow population growth

-This is an area that the Federal Treasury is expected to highlight in a speech to the Australian Economic Development Committee (CEDA) on Monday.
+This is an area that the Federal Treasury is expected to highlight in a speech to the Australian Economic Development Committee (CEDA) today.

 “This is the first time there has been a downward revision of long-term population forecasts in an intergenerational ratio,” say notes from Josh Frydenberg’s speech.